Behavioral Sciences Definitions

 - The voice should be soft, gentle, modulated

-- It is a controlled alteration of voice volume, tone or pace to influence a patient’s behaviour
+- Management of children in the dental office is a controlled alteration of voice volume, tone, or pace to influence a patient’s behavior

 - Smiling face/ other facial expression